FebioFest: Prague’s International Film Festival Celebrates its 20th Year

 The Rhythm of the Balkan: new films that are giving a voice to both the present and the past of the Balkan area.

-Then, if all of those films weren’t enough, the nights of the festival end with the FebioFest Music festival.
-These fun evenings showcase world music, jazz, blues, avant-garde and alternative rock concerts in the multiplex cinema garages.
+Then, if all of those films weren’t enough, the nights of the festival ended with the FebioFest Music festival.
+These fun evenings showcased world music, jazz, blues, avant-garde and alternative rock concerts in the multiplex cinema garages.
 FebioFest is truly an all-inclusive festival.

-FebioFest is a unique film event that has been supporting the most exciting filmmakers for two decades now.
-With 2013 being its 20th year, FebioFest 2013 is a must this year for all film fanatics.
+FebioFest is a unique film event that has been supporting the most exciting filmmakers for two decades now and is a must for all film fanatics.

 Visit FebioFest’s Website for more information.